 Children get involved in the new revolution of industrialization in Great Britain and Germany.

 The Royal Commission recommends that children between ages 11 to 18 should work 12 hours per day, and between ages nine to 11 should work up to nine hours.

 In the U.S. alone, over two million children are actively employed in various jobs to support the economy.

 The World Day Against Child Labor is announced by the International Labor Organization to spread awareness and activism for the cause.

 Children who are assisting their family in the business, or are earning a pocket while not being deprived of their childhood and right to education is not child labor.
 It is something that is encouraged.
 Child labor is the exploitation of children because of the families’ economic condition that they are deprived of their childhood and are forced to work so that they can contribute to the family’s income.

 Are there any laws against child labor in the U.S.?

-Such exploitation is prohibited by legislation worldwide, although these laws do not consider all work by children as child labor.
+Such exploitation is prohibited by minimum working age legislation in almost all US states, although these laws do not consider all child labor to be child labor.
 Exceptions include work by child artists, family duties, supervised training, and some forms of child work practiced by Amish children, as well as by Indigenous children in the Americas.

 How can I play my role to eradicate child labor?